 3. Use our top tips to be a successful investor

-Before you invest in the CAC 40 Index (or any stock index), it pays to review these investment tips in order to give yourself the best chance of success.
+Before you start CAC 40 Index investing, it pays to review these investment tips in order to give yourself the best chance of success.

 - Do your research.
 You’ll want to mull over all the pros and cons of investing in the CAC 40 Index, as well as the different methods you can use to invest before putting any of your money in.
 Having a plan ahead of time will improve your chances of success, and also help you minimise the effect of judgment-clouding emotions such as fear and greed.